Would you like to Major in Economics with a minor in Mathematics?

 Not a problem!
 Learn more

-Students in the College of Arts & Sciences may major in Economics.
+Students in the College of Arts & Sciences may choose to complete a BA or BS major in Economics.
 They may also minor in Economics.
 Students in other colleges or schools should consult with their academic advisors before choosing a minor in Economics.

 What will you do with a degree in Economics?